-Location: Mexico City - Arrive at Mexico City’s Benito Juarez International Airport; a complimentary transfer is included with your trip so please ensure you provide your flight details to your booking agent at least 14 days prior to travel so the transfer can be organised.
-You’ll meet your tour leader and other group members for a pre-tour briefing in the evening, which will be followed by an optional group dinner at a nearby restaurant.
-This is normally held at 6pm but please check the notice board at reception to confirm the time and place.
-Please bring your passport, next of kin details and travel insurance documents along with you.
+Location: Mexico City - Arrive at Mexico City’s Benito Juarez International Airport, where you'll be transferred to your hotel.
+A complimentary transfer is included with your trip.
+Please ensure you provide your flight details to your booking agent at least 14 days prior to travel so the transfer can be organised.

 Day - 2